 About

 As a clinical scientist, Stephen Holgate has contributed greatly to the understanding and treatment of allergic and respiratory diseases, including asthma, COPD and COVID-19.
 His contributions span science, medicine, public health, and policy initiatives, all for the benefit of patients and society.
-As a true physician-scientist, he has contributed to the promotion of respiratory and environmental health at multiple levels: discovery of new scientific principles; translating these to more effective therapy not only for asthma and COPD but also for COVID-19; forming and leading organisations that promote lung health and chairing committees that write reports aiming to influence Government Policy for promoting health both in his own speciality and beyond.
+As a physician-scientist, he has contributed to the promotion of respiratory and environmental health at multiple levels: discovery of new scientific principles; translating these to more effective therapy not only for asthma and COPD but also for COVID-19; forming and leading organisations that promote lung health and chairing committees that write reports aiming to influence Government Policy for promoting health both in his own speciality and beyond.

 You can update this in Pure (opens in a new tab).
 Select ‘Edit profile’.
 Under the heading and then ‘Curriculum and research description’, select ‘Add profile information’.
 In the dropdown menu, select - ‘About’.